Updated February 2015

 Each of these specialist clinics focuses on disease processes that affect the placenta, and the information obtained in one group of high-risk patients helps us continue to develop new means to identify pregnancies at greatest risk of complications.
 In addition to the “placenta-focused” research clinics, we also provide a Preterm Labour Clinic (PTLC).

-The expansion of our clinical research portfolio is evident in the number of patients seen and scans performed in our research clinics, with the latter increasing from 436 in 2009–10 to over 1,450 in 2012–13.
-This activity is also evident in the numbers of participants recruited to clinical trials: more than 1,100 women have been recruited to studies based in Tommy’s Manchester research centre.
+The expansion of our clinical research portfolio is evident in the number of patients seen and scans performed in our research clinics, with the latter increasing from 436 in 2009–10 to over 2,720 in 2013–14.
+This activity is also evident in the numbers of participants recruited to clinical trials: over the last year, another 1,034 women have been recruited to studies based in Tommy’s Manchester research centre.

 These active research clinics are having a positive effect on care for patients in St Mary’s Hospital.
 Introduction of Rainbow Clinic, which cares for parents after a stillbirth, has improved the uptake of investigations to find the cause of stillbirth.
-Examination of the placenta has increased from 78% in 2010 to 90% of cases in 2013 and genetic analysis from 51% to 80% of cases in the same time frame.
+Examination of the placenta has increased from 78% in 2010 to 88% of cases in 2013 and genetic analysis from 51% to 90% of cases in the same time frame.
 Our post-mortem rate after stillbirth has also increased from 29% to 39%.
 These investigations form the basis for care in subsequent pregnancy in Rainbow Clinic.
-In common with most UK hospitals, the most frequent cause of stillbirth at St Mary’s Hospital is fetal growth restriction, which is found in 43% of cases and has a high risk of recurrence.
-This emphasises the importance of the Manchester Placenta Clinic and Rainbow Clinic to find better ways to identify babies with fetal growth restriction who are at risk of stillbirth.
+In common with most UK hospitals, the most frequent cause of stillbirth at St Mary’s Hospital is fetal growth restriction, which is found in 43% of cases and an up to five-fold risk of recurrence.
+This emphasises the importance of the Manchester Placenta Clinic and Rainbow Clinic to find better ways to identify babies with placental dysfunction and fetal growth restriction who are at risk of stillbirth.

 At St Mary’s Hospital, women who are at high risk of their babies having fetal growth restriction (failure to grow properly in the womb) are seen in the Manchester Placenta Clinic, where a variety of novel tests are performed to determine whether the placenta is abnormal.
 This then enables us to determine which patients are at highest risk of a growth-restricted baby and so give them increased attention during the rest of their pregnancy.
 We anticipate that by identifying cases of fetal growth restriction we will be able to reduce stillbirths by better timing of birth.
-This is borne out by data showing that since 2010 the stillbirth rate at St Mary’s Hospital has fallen from 6.9 per 1,000 live births to 6.0 per 1,000 in 2013.
+This is borne out by data showing that since 2010 the stillbirth rate at St Mary’s Hospital has fallen from 6.9 per 1,000 live births to 5.7 per 1,000 in 2013.
 This translates to eight fewer stillbirths per year.
-If this reduction in stillbirths were translated to the North West region, we would reduce stillbirths by 30 per year.
-Implementing what we have learnt in our hospital to others in the region and beyond has begun: Dr Ed Johnstone and Dr Alex Heazell have co-chaired separate Task and Finish groups for the Department of Health looking at opportunities to reduce stillbirth by better detection of fetal growth restriction and better management of women who come with reduced fetal movements.
+If this reduction in stillbirths were translated to the North West region, we would reduce stillbirths by 40 per year.
+The process of implementing what we have learnt in our hospital to others in the North West region and beyond has begun: Dr Ed Johnstone and Dr Alex Heazell have co-chaired separate Task and Finish groups for the Department of Health looking at opportunities to reduce stillbirth by better detection of fetal growth restriction and better management of women who come with reduced fetal movements.